What42Pizza/Processing-GUI-System-2/README.md

 - boolean Pressed (read only (but set to false if CanBePressed is set to false))
 - boolean PrevPressed (read only)
 - String ButtonAction (Default: "None", see bottom of README)
-- Action CustomAction (Default: null, see bottom of README)
+- Action OnButtonPressed (Default: null, see bottom of README)
 - int ButtonKey (default: -1, can also be set in Properties with "ButtonCharacter" followed by a char)

 <br />